bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - the fifth argument is a reference to the field's [formatter function](#formatter-callback) (or `undefined` if no field formatter).
 You will need to call this method to get the formatted field
   value: `valA = formatter(a[key], key, a)` and `valB = formatter(b[key], key, b)`, if you need to sort by the formatted value.
+This will be `undefined` if the field's `sortByFormatted` property is not `true`
 - the sixth argument is the value of the `sort-compare-options` prop (default is `{ numeric: true }`)
 - the seventh argument is the value of the `sort-compare-locale` prop (default is `undefined`)